Online Herpes Support Group for Women

 Online Herpes Support Groups for Women

-Much of this pain is fueled not only by stigma, but by widespread misinformation and judgment around sex, sexuality, and sexually transmitted infections.
-Even when symptoms are minimal or nonexistent, the emotional impact can feel intense and destabilizing.
+Much of this pain is fueled not only by stigma, but also by widespread misinformation and judgment around sex, sexuality, and sexually transmitted infections.
+Even when physical symptoms are minimal or nonexistent, the emotional impact can feel intense and destabilizing.

 In this group, women often experience: